Virtual and in person consultations. Offices in Charlotte and Huntersville NC. North Carolina and Delaware statewide virtual visits.

 While there are over 200 hormones in the body – estrogen, testosterone, cortisol, insulin, leptin, and thyroid hormones are the most commonly known and closely linked to metabolism, fertility, mood, and other vital functions.
 Changes in hormone production, such as under- or over-production, or interferences in signaling pathways contribute to the development of hormonal imbalances,

-The Connection between Hormones and Eating Habits Read More »
+Understanding How Hormones Affect Eating Habits and Appetite Control Read More »

 Healthy Aging Myths: Physical Deterioration and Impairment are Inevitable